-Is it a requirement that both parents come to the Consular Office to apply for a passport for a child under 16?
+Is it a requirement that both parents come to the Consular Section to apply for a passport for a child under 16?

 Yes.
 As of February 1, 2008, by law, both parents must appear with the child, take an oath, and sign the child's passport application in front of a Consular Official.
 For children under 16 you must bring the child's birth certificate or Consular Report of Birth Abroad (CRBA) identifying the parents, and parents must have identification (ideally passports) for themselves.

 What can the Consular Section do if there is a dispute with a local business?

 The U.S. citizen could consider hiring a local attorney.
 The Consular Section can provide a list of local attorneys who are known but for whom the Embassy does not advocate or vouch for their professional skills or practices.
 The Consular Section is not able to intervene in a business dispute.
 However, should both the U.S. citizen and the local business request, a Consular Officer may lend its "good offices" to attend a meeting between the two sides as a neutral observer.

 The Embassy accepts ballots and U.S. Treasury checks on behalf of U.S. citizens but we cannot accept personal mail.

 Can I use a credit card to pay for consular services?

 The Consular Section accepts U.S. dollars cash only.
 Credit cards and other currencies are not accepted.

 Does the Embassy provide fingerprinting services or perform FBI background checks?

 Unfortunately we do not offer fingerprinting services.
 Your local police station should be able to provide this service.
 We do have blank fingerprint cards available on request.
 We do not perform FBI background checks.